pokt-network/poktroll/delete_me_later/presentation.md

 - `Joke`: Roni is not the one mining, but rather the one being mined for

-### Intuition
+### Relay Mining Intuition

+- `Application` stakes on-chain to put $ in escrow for future payments
+- `Supplier` stakes on-chain to put $ in escrow for slashing purposes
+- Optimistic (Web3) Rate Limiting
+- Incentive to maximize opportunity to do high-quality work
+- Disincentive to do any free work

+TODO:

+- Show a circle containing:
-- Big Circle: all relays incoming
+  - All incoming relays
-- Smaller circle: all relays handled (based on stake)
+  - Handled relays (based on App Stake)
+    --> If exceeded, don't respond
-- Smaller circle: all relays that can be mined (based on difficulty)
+  - Mineable relays (based on difficulty)
-- Smaller circle: all relays that go on chain
-- Small circle with one relay: the relay that needs to be provend

-- Web2: Count and Rate Limit
-- Serve relays for free until you get paid for some of them -
-- Compare it to Bitcoin & PoW
-- Compare it to Arweave & Proof of Access
-- Compare it to Chia & Proof of Space
-- `Question`: How do we incentivize doing work for read access?
-- `Questions`: How do we incentivize to provide high quality on both reads & writes?
+    --> If unmet, can't be proven on chain
+    --> goes into tree
+    ---> Committed to on-chain
+  - Proven on-chain
+    ---> Single Relay

 Speaker Notes:

-- We're tackling problems with RPC from the user's POV
-  - Cost, QoS, Reliability, etc...
-- To do those, the other sides needs an incentive
-- Rate Limiting is a key part of this, and is at the foundation of this economic model
-- Web2: Rate Limiting
-- Web3: Relay Mining:
+- Web2 rate limiting techniques:
+  - Token Bucket, Leaky Bucket
+  - Fixed Window, Sliding Window

-## Relay Mining Steps
+### Relay Mining at a Glance

+Steps (Left):

-1. Tree Building (Find Roni)
+1. Tree Building (Find Roni off-chain)
-2. Claim & Proof Lifecycle (Commit to Roni)
+2. Claim & Proof Lifecycle (Store Roni on-chain)
-3. Proof Validation (Reveal Roni)
+3. Proof Validation (Validate Roni)

+Technology (Right):

+1. Collision Mining
+2. Sparse Merkle Trees
+3. Commit & Reveal Schemes
+4. Digital Signature Schemes
+5. (New) Sparse Merkle Sum Tries
+6. (New) Closest Merkle Proof

+TODO:

+- Check out our relay mining paper at arxiv w/ a link

 Speaker Notes:

 - `Joke`: We talk about trust in blockchains, so lots of relationship analogies

-## Tree Building
+### Tree Building

+TODO:

+- Show that Supplier can reject request
+- If a Supplier accepts (based on session & stake)
+- Visualize:
+  - Show Roni the Relay w/ a request
+  - Show getting a response
+  - Serialize it
+  - check it's difficult
+- Show that on-chain stake and session determine whether the Supplier should be accepting / rejecting the Applications request

+Speaker Notes:

-## Claim & Proof Lifecycle
+### Claim & Proof Lifecycle

 - Show the relay mining process
   - Show the Claim & Proof Lifecycle